ngxs/store/docs/plugins/form.md

 }
 ```

 Let's look at the component above again.
-Assume we want to update the first control's `name`.
+Assume we want to update the name of the first author in our form, from anywhere in our application.
 The code would look as follows:

 ```ts
 store.dispatch(